xmtrinidad/LearnNodejs/Notes/notes.md

 *  Computers do not understand JavaScript
 * A JavaScript engine takes JavaScript and converts it into something it does understand - machine code
 	* JavaScript > C++ > Assembly Language > Machine Code
-	* Node.js is written in C++
+	* Node.js is written in C++, but as a program it allows developers to write JavaScript that can run on a computer or server
+	*

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY1MTc3NDMyNF19
+eyJoaXN0b3J5IjpbLTIwOTk4NDYxMDJdfQ==
 -->